The 50th Anniversary HSP Conference 5-7 April 2017, York, UK

 Click to see the Full Program

 We have a full program of technical talks combined with poster sessions and lots of networking opportunities.
-We are also taking advantage of the wonderful location for a Grand Conference Dinner and a special access guided tour for conference delegate Accompanying Persons.
+We are also taking advantage of the wonderful location for a Grand Conference Dinner and also a special access Minster tour (with our own Conference special expert guide) for delegate Accompanying Persons at 11:00 Thu 6 April meeting outside York Minster.

 Who will be there?